IBM/watson-nao-robot/README.md

 **Entities**

 There are two kinds of the entities are available in the watson conversation.
 One is `My entities` and another one is `System entities`.
-Follwing is the My entities.
+Following bellow are the My entities.

 ![](doc/source/images/conversation_agent_entities.png)

+In this conversation two system entities have been used namely `@sys-date` and `sys-number`.
+User has to `switch on` the button before using it.

 **Dialog**